Open in San Francisco

 Jumpstart your path to success: explore the Restaurant Starter Kit on the San Francisco Businesses Portal and see what it takes to get started.
 Whether you dream of opening a pizzeria, salad bar, or dumpling house, get the key ingredients to launching a food service establishment with a full kitchen.
 The Starter Kit includes relevant permits, resources, and guides developed to help you bring your food business idea to fruition.Visit Restaurant Starter Kit

-The Small Business Acceleration Program is a new initiative of the Office of Economic and Workforce Development (OEWD).
+The Open in SF program is a new initiative of the Office of Economic and Workforce Development (OEWD).
 The program aims to improve the level of service for small food businesses through the permitting process.
 The program is an initiative supported by partners in OEWD, the Office of Small Business, the Planning Department, the Department of Building Inspection, the Department of Public Health, and other departments involved in the permitting process.

-How do I learn about the Small Business Acceleration Program services?
+How do I learn about the Open in SF Program services?

 E-mail us at Open@sfgov.org or call 415-554-6122.